yprabhu23/HoST/README.md

 ```
 @article{huang2025host,
   title={Learning Humanoid Standing-up Control across Diverse Postures},
-  author={Huang, Tao and Ren, Junli and Wang, Huayi and Wang, Zirui and Ben, Qingwei and Wen, Muning and Chen, Xiao and Li, Jianan and Pang, Jiangmiao},
+  author={Huang, Tao and Ren, Junli and Wang, Huayi and Wang, Zirui and Ben, Qingwei and Wen Muning and Chen, Xiao and Li, Jianan and Pang, Jiangmiao},
-  journal={arXiv preprint arXiv:2502.08378},
+  journal={Robotics: Science and Systems},
   year={2025},
 }
 ```